LuigiSigillo/NextRoom/first_presentation/Evaluation/Evaluation.md

  ## Technical point of view ( due to the current lockdown we couldn't deploy the application in real scenario I just define summarize)

- ### First Step: we must to know which product we will provide that need deadline and tool , etc are requirement.
+ ### we must to know which product we will provide that need deadline and tool , etc are requirement.

       •Product                                                   Application for Museum
       •Design stage                                        Concept design, Prototyping, programing